micmejia/bible-dump/NKJV/Zechariah/Zech 11.md

 Wail, O cypress, for the cedar has fallen, Because the mighty _trees_ are ruined.
 Wail, O oaks of Bashan, For the thick forest has come down.

 ###### 3
 _There is_ the sound of wailing shepherds!
 For their glory is in ruins. _There is_ the sound of roaring lions!
-For the [^a]pride of the Jordan is in ruins. ## Prophecy of the Shepherds
+For the pride of the Jordan is in ruins. ## Prophecy of the Shepherds

 ###### 4
 Thus says the Lord my God, "Feed the flock for slaughter,